Galib07/ngoprojectfold/README.md

 # NgoProjectFold

-**One shared PowerShell command** for three departments — MEAL, Business Development, and Project Management — that creates a customized project folder structure through a dialog box.
+**One shared PowerShell command** for three NGO departments - MEAL, Business Development, and Project Management - that creates a customized project folder structure through a dialog box.

-Developed by **Asadullah All Galib** (galib.ihe.du.bd@gmail.com)
+Developed by **Asadullah All Galib** (galib.ihe.du.bd@gmail.com) (https://github.com/Galib07)

 ## The one command